-- postponed by the legislature in past sessions.
-Under the Act, improvements needed within the next 5 years must be identified, listed as funded or unfunded, and given a level of priority for funding. - There is a significant reduction in requirements for Evaluation and Appraisal Reports (EARs).
-Every 7 years, the local government must now simply evaluate whether amendments are necessary to reflect changes in state requirements since the last update and notify the state land planning agency in writing of its determination.
-Needed plan amendments must be transmitted within 1 year and failure to submit the letter or to update the plan results in a prohibition on plan amendments until the local government complies. - Numerous changes are made in requirements for the Rural Land Stewardship Area (RLSA) and Optional Sector Plan programs, including: - Removal of pilot status for the sector plan program and of the two-stage plan amendment process.
+- since the last update and notify the state land planning agency in writing of its determination.
+Needed plan amendments must be transmitted within 1 year and failure to submit the letter or to update the plan results in a prohibition on plan amendments until the local government complies.
+(HB 7207, Section 19) - Numerous changes are made in requirements for the Rural Land Stewardship Area (RLSA) and Optional Sector Plan programs, including: - Removal of pilot status for the sector plan program, of the two-stage plan amendment process and of the requirement for a preliminary agreement with the state land planning agency prior to designating a sector plan.
 A plan amendment is required only at the initial stage of adoption of the "long-term master plan."
-The detailed specific area plan is done by local ordinance. - Removal of the requirement for a preliminary agreement with the state land planning agency prior to designating an RLSA. - Local referendum processes for development orders or local plan amendments are prohibited.
+The detailed specific area plan is done by local ordinance.
+(HB 7207, Section 28) - Clarification that state land planning agency consent is not required prior to initiating an RLSA overlay plan amendment.
+(HB 7207, Section 12, 32) - Local referendum processes for development orders or local plan amendments are prohibited.
 This precludes local Hometown Democracy-type initiatives.
+(HB 7207, Section 7)